geronimi73/geronimi73/README.md

 ### 👋 Hi, I’m geronimo, a healthcare professional with a passion for AI.

 I'm trying to connect work and passion, spending my time learning everything about large language models (LLMs).
-I share my learning process as tutorials on [Medium](https://medium.com/@geronimo7).

-📫 How to reach me: [Twitter](https://twitter.com/Geronimo_AI) [Discord](https://discordapp.com/users/geronimi73/) [Hugging Face](https://huggingface.co/g-ronimo)
+I share my learning process as tutorials on [Medium](https://medium.com/@geronimo7), the accompanying code and any other snippets which might be useful to others can be found here.

 ### Tutorials and Repositories
 * 🛠️ [Finetune Microsoft's Phi-2](https://medium.com/@geronimo7/phinetuning-2-0-28a2be6de110), [code](https://github.com/geronimi73/phi2-finetune)